1926 – 2013

 —Swami Kriyananda, Cities of Light

-A monastic almost all of his adult life, Swami Kriyananda is a Swami of the Giri (Mountain) branch of the ancient Swami Order, as was his guru and his guru’s guru, Swami Sri Yukteswar.
-He is the spiritual guide of Ananda Sangha Worldwide.
+A monastic almost all of his adult life, Swami Kriyananda was a Swami of the Giri (Mountain) branch of the ancient Swami Order, as was his guru and his guru’s guru, Swami Sri Yukteswar.

 “This day marks the birth of a new era.
 My spoken words are registered in the ether, in the Spirit of God, and they shall move the West.